Trait gdk4::prelude::SurfaceExt

 Request a layout phase from the surface’s frame clock.

-Sets the default mouse pointer for a Surface.
+Sets the default mouse pointer for a Surface

-Passing None for the @cursor argument means that @self will use the cursor of its parent surface.
+the cursor of its parent surface.
 Most surfaces should use this default.
-Note that @cursor must be for the same display as @self.

 cursor